Elizabeth line: Passenger numbers

+an increase of 10% on the previous year.

 Further proposals

-New stations have been proposed to serve London City Airport, and extensions have been put forward to Ebbsfleet in the south east, Milton Keynes in the north west, Staines in the south west, and Southend Airport in the east.
+A new station has been proposed to serve London City Airport, and extensions have been put forward to Ebbsfleet in the south east, Milton Keynes in the north west, Staines in the south west, and Southend Airport in the east.

+TfL has introduced high-speed 4G and 5G mobile coverage in the first tunnelled section of the Elizabeth line between Liverpool Street and Paddington.
+This initiative, part of a broader plan to extend coverage across the entire Tube and London Overground network, aims to improve connectivity.